 I’ve recently branched out into different kinds of tea (it was a breakthrough to stop adding milk, and to simply enjoy the flavour) so I’m still exploring and testing the many varieties out there, but I’m enjoying the discovery.

 By chance, The Sydney Tea Festival came to town – the first of its kind in Sydney.
-Held on a rainy Sunday at the Blacksmith’s Workshop at Carriageworks in Eveleigh, this event was a celebration of specialty loose leaf tea.
-Almost six thousand tea lovers braved the cold to browse over 40 stalls that showcased all kinds of specialty tea, home-wares, and delicious treats.
+Held on a rainy Sunday at the Blacksmith’s Workshop at Carriageworks in Eveleigh, this event was a celebration of speciality loose leaf tea.
+Almost six thousand tea lovers braved the cold to browse over 40 stalls that showcased all kinds of speciality tea, home-wares, and delicious treats.
 Workshops hosted by leading tea industry specialists were also on offer ranging from how to blend your own tea, to making iced-tea and kombucha.

 I felt a little sick from tasting so many tea samples, but the lucky winner I decided to take home with me was a box of Strawberry Sunset Tea by Kettle Town.
 Based in Rosebery, their gourmet flavoured teas are encouraged to be accompanied by desserts which Strawberry Sunset is perfect for.
 It’s described as ‘A reminder of a tropical sunset with mango, passion fruit and berry notes in perfect unison.’

-Festival Co-Founder and Director of Tea Festivals Australia, Corinne Smith commented, “The Sydney Tea Festival has proven beyond doubt that the specialty tea revolution is happening right now – one cup at a time.”
+Festival Co-Founder and Director of Tea Festivals Australia, Corinne Smith commented, “The Sydney Tea Festival has proven beyond doubt that the speciality tea revolution is happening right now – one cup at a time.”